 The Spine is the Engine That Drives the Movement of the Body

 The problem with this theoretical models is that the spine is not merely an inanimate bridge, it’s an engine that drives locomotion of the body and to fuse it will result in alterations of the biomechanics of the rest of the body.
 So when you consider fusing an engine it simply doesn’t make sense since fusing an engine essentially stops it for good.
 While scoliosis in the spine does mean your engine is not working properly the more logical solution is to tune the engine, rather than fuse it’s moving parts together.

 The idea of the spine being the engine of the body was first put forward by Serge Gracovetsky, a PhD who had a back problem and went to 7 orthopedic surgeons and got 7 different answers as to what was the cause of his pain.
 Three of them recommended surgery 4 did not.
 Given that he had an inconclusive diagnosis and treatment plan he decided to study the problem himself.
 Having spent a lifetime systematically studying problems he was able to research the literature in a way that most of us could never do.
 By approaching the problem from a unique prospective came up with a revolutionary idea as to how the body works.
-For a more in depth discussion of the concept of “Spinal Engine” concept view the following power point presentation.

 To illustrate my point even further let’s exam how someone without legs can walk.
 We tend to think that we use our legs to walk but the reality is that walking and most other movements of the body is initiated by the spine and torso.
 This is why we call it “the engine of the body”, because it is where the movement of the body starts.